mosn/mosn/docs/CONTRIBUTING.md

 you are fixing an existing issue please add Fixes gh-XXXX at the end of the commit message (where XXXX is the issue number).

-8. Ensure that code coverage does not decrease。
+8. Please ensure that code coverage will not decrease.

-9. Contribute a PR as the rule of Gitflow Workflow; MOSN's version contains three digit, the first one is for compatibility; the second one is for new features and enhancement; the last one is for bug fix.
+9. Contribute a PR as the rule of Gitflow Workflow, and you should follow pull request's rules as bellow.
+As you may know, MOSN's version contains three digit, the first one is for compatibility; the second one is for new features and enhancement; the last one is for bug fix.

+### Pull Request and Review Rules
+1. Your PR should present related issues you want to solve and we will check that.
+2. You should show your solutions about the issues in your PR, including the overall solutions, details and the changes.
+At this time,  Chinese is allowed to describe these.
+3. Unit test description is needed, and we will check your ut, including boundary cases,  corner cases and some exception cases.
+4. Benchmark description is needed if your code involve the processing of every request, and we wil run the benchmark and make a comparision.
+5. We will discuss and pay attention to the code which make the code structure change, the usage of the global variable, the handling of the corner case and concurrency
+6. We will run golints to make your code style legal.